 These tools usually look and feel legitimate, but bring you very little in terms of functionality and practical value.
 This type of scheme is not as common because it requires a significant amount of resources, but it’s still used by cybercriminals looking for bigger, more valuable targets.

-When this type of attack is successful, target users integrate the counterfeit tool into their social media accounts.
 This fake tool can be used to set up man-in-the-middle attacks, intercept all data, and extract login details, among other data.

 It’s normal to watch your budget, especially in the early stages of your Instagram account.
 But, working with lesser-known, low-cost tools increases the chances of being targeted by scammers.
 To avoid this, you should opt for established tools that come from renowned providers or platforms that have been recommended by trusted peers.